mpark6233/hwanilms/wp-content/plugins/popup-builder/readme.txt

 14. Registration popup

 == Changelog ==

+= Version 4.3.5
+* Optimization the code for security.
+* Fix the vulnerability issue: Stored XSS to backdoor creation.
+* Fix the  issue of Popup admin edit screen displays wrong.

 = Version 4.3.4
 * Fix the issue of Popup activates when scrolling on smartphone.
 * Fix the vulnerable to Sensitive Information Exposure.